cisco-lockhart/cdo-public-api-docs/cdo-sdk/python/docs/ASAAccessRulesApi.md

 Delete Access Rule

-Delete Access Rule by UID in the CDO tenant.
+Delete Access Rule by UID in the SCC tenant.

 ### Example